pcrumm/pcrumm.github.io/hire.md

 image: "macbook_table.jpg"
 ---

-I'm currently happily employed as an engineer for [Automattic](http://automattic.com), perhaps best known as the creators of WordPress.com and as one of the world's first (and largest) totally distributed companies.
+I'm currently happily employed as an engineer for [Pogoseat](http://pogoseat.com).
+I'm currently working to make your live event experience a little sweeter.
 That said, if you have an offer that you think might interest me, I'd [love to hear from you](/contact).

 I am based in Los Angeles, California currently, and would prefer positions that do not require relocation&mdash;totally remote positions are best.
 Still, I am open to other offers.